Best web hosting for small business: top 8 options to choose from

 A darling of the hosting industry and business owners, DreamHost is very affordable.
 It also offers one of the cheaper options for 1-year or month-to-month hosting.
 Besides that, the provider packs plenty of great features in its plans, too.
 Plus, it’s easy to use, especially for WordPress sites.

 A major force in the market, DreamHost is popular for offering feature-rich plans at very affordable prices.
-From just $2.59/mo, you get an array of excellent resources and features.
+From just $2.59/month, you get an array of excellent resources and features.
 This includes easy WordPress installation, automatic updates, automated daily backups, and free domain privacy.

 On top of that, DreamHost also has one of the cheaper options for 1-year hosting.
 See, typically, providers tend to jack up prices for shorter subscriptions.
 But, this isn’t the case with DreamHost.
 Its Unlimited plan’s price is even cheaper, while its Starter plan saw only a $0.36 increase each month.
 That’s very reasonable, indeed.